johbry17/DC-AirBnB-Zillow/README.md

 An R Markdown exploratory data analysis (eda) comparing Zillow property prices with AirBnB rentals.
 The eda utilizes an R package for much of the data cleaning and preparation to fulfill the requirements for the final project of [cs50's Introduction to Programming with R](https://cs50.harvard.edu/r/2024/).
 This is my first ever eda in R, so it's more about practice than viable, useful insights.

-The ducksay folder is an example project from cs50R that produces ASCII art, a la the famous cowsay.

 ## Usage

 To use this project, follow these steps: